tk-notes/lucas-meier-blog/content/_index.md

 katex: true
 ---

-I'm Lúcás: currently a first-year MSc student at [EPFL](https://www.epfl.ch/en/).
+I'm Lúcás: currently a final year MSc student in Computer Science at [EPFL](https://www.epfl.ch/en/).

 This is my personal website, where I write blog posts regularly, and keep a tab on all the projects I've worked on.

-My main interest is in Cryptography, particularly in engineering robust implementations.
+My main interest is cryptography.
-I've done work on protecting implementations against timing attacks, as well as implementing MPC protocols.
+I've done both applied work as well as more theoretical research.
+In particular, I like thinking about multiparty computation (MPC), zero-knowledge proofs, as well as engineering concerns like constant-time arithmetic and performance optimizations.
+I enjoy applying cutting edge techniques to real-world problems.
+There's a virtuous cycle between the needs of users and pushing the frontier of research, and I like being in that loop.

 I've also been programming since 2017 or so, and I try to have a somewhat public profile on the things I do.
-Topics I've enjoyed here include Functional Programming, Web Programming, Distributed Programming, and Programming Languages.
+Topics I've enjoyed here include functional programming, distributed systems, and programming languages.
-I've programmed in a plethora of languages, from **C**, to **Haskell**, **Rust**, **Go**, **Scala**, **Java**, **Python**, etc. having written small to large-ish projects in each of them.
+I've programmed in a plethora of languages, but I mainly work in Rust, Go, and Python.

-I also like Math quite a bit, so that's a recurring topic in my posts as well.
-Interests there include **Algebra** and **Category Theory**.
+I also like math quite a bit, so that's a recurring topic in my posts as well.
+Interests there include algebra and category theory.

 # [Posts](/posts)

-I try and write a blog post every week or so, usually on either technical topics, or about some topic in Math.
-The posts often stem from ongoing work on whatever projects I'm working on at some point in time.
+I try and write blog posts on a recurring basis, hopefully at least once a month.
+I've covered various topics, from technical topics, to project updates, to guides and tutorials, but the main things on my plate at the moment are related to cryptography.

 If you want to stay up to date, I'd recommend checking out the [RSS feed](/posts/index.xml).